jcdcmn/red-light-therapy/README.md

 ## Summary

-It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to 20% of a standard 10-minute NovoThor session.
+It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to approximately 23% of a standard 10-minute NovoThor session.

+Thus, if you want to have approximately the same dose (92%) of a standard 10-minute NovoThor session, spend four times as long (about about 240 seconds or 4 minutes) at each 45 degree angle.
+On a practical level, start at 60 seconds and work your way up.

 # Original Reddit Post